goldsborough/ig/README.md

 But does it scale?
 It scales quite well.
 The graph you see above is the include graph for the entire LLVM and clang codebase, which spans more than 5,000 files and 1.5M LOC.
-Note that the visualization also includes sliders to group nodes by folder and filter low-degree nodes.
+Note that the visualization also includes sliders to group nodes by folder and filter out low-degree nodes.

 ## Installation